5 Myths and 4 Benefits of Stevia

-Baking products - It is difficult to resist cakes and desserts but not so difficult to avoid sugar as you can replace it with Stevia.
-Stevia can be a great ingredient in baked goods like bread, cookies, cakes and desserts while you’re trying to cut back on sugar.
+It is difficult to resist cakes and desserts but not so difficult to avoid sugar as you can replace it with Stevia.
+Stevia can be a great ingredient in baked goods like breads, cookies, cakes and desserts while you’re trying to cut back on sugar.

-Indian sweets - It is said, everything that tastes good is bad for your health, but we have an exception for you - Stevia sweets.
-Sweetening Indian sweets with something like stevia that has no calories is a dream come true for every health-conscious person.
+It is said, everything that tastes good is bad for your health, but we have an exception for you - Stevia sweets.
+Sweetening Indian sweets with something like stevia that has no calories, is a dream come true for every health conscious person.

 Benefits of Stevia

 Studies have shown that stevia doesn’t affect the blood sugar and insulin levels as it is free of calories or carbs.
-It allows diabetic patients to freely indulge in a wider variety of foods without worrying about their condition.
+It allows the diabetic patients to freely indulge into a wider variety of foods without worrying about their condition.